xpgilbert/tactics_api_project/README.md

 # TFT and Data Science
 ## Exploration of Machine Learning, Analytics, and Visualizations Using the Riot API

-The potential product is being explored as a streamlit app using machine learning libraries to help players better understand their performance and update their strategies.
+The product is being explored as a streamlit app using machine learning libraries to help players better understand their performance and update their strategies.
 Intended for a small, personal audience.

 The link for the streamlit app is [https://share.streamlit.io/xpgilbert/tactics_api_project](https://share.streamlit.io/xpgilbert/tactics_api_project).